MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack/readme.txt

             but you have no elevator authority yet since they're still wing alee: -> Crash.
           * Don't tap the brakes too soon when you try to lift the tail.
             If you do so below ~160km/h, the tail will come up, but since you don't have sufficient elevator authority yet, your plane will nose over.

+    ATTENTION: If you have installed PA_Jeronimo's Engine Cowling Mod, please deactivate the Me-262V-3 folder inside of that mod, otherwise
+               Your engine will get damage once started on ground, see deactivation details below.

 Additionally implemented Debugging Switches:
 You can adjust log.lst debugging by setting the following values in the conf.ini [Mods] section: